Transport-for-the-North/.github/CONTRIBUTING.rst

 Feedback & Requests
 -------------------

-For any feedback, or requests, on the code, documentation or anything else, please create a GitHub issue to describe your suggestion and open the discussion.
-We have created some issue templates to show the information we expect for different types of suggestions.
+If you have any feedback or requests on the code, documentation, or anything else, please create a GitHub issue.
+We have created some issue templates to guide you through the information needed for different types of suggestions, and opens the discussions for collaboration.

 Changes & Development
 ---------------------

-Prior to making any changes, please consider creating an issue to discuss your proposed changes and get feedback from people on anything to consider during implementation.
+Prior to making any changes, please consider creating an issue to discuss your proposed changes.
+This helps us to support you with the changes and provide wider context and considerations for your implementation.

 Any changes to the code or documentation should be worked on in a separate fork (or branch if you're an organisation member) of the repository.
 For significant pieces of new functionality